rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part05/README.md

 `System.out.println(Paths.get(".").toRealPath());`

-## 5.2 Use Files class to check, delete, copy or move a file or directory
+## 5.2 Use `Files` class to check, delete, copy or move a file or directory

 ## Interacting with `Files`

 Great!
 We now have access to a `Path` object, and we can find out a ton of information about it, but what can we do with the file it references?
 For starters, many of the same operations available in `java.io.File` are available to `java.nio.file.Path` via a helper class called `java.nio.file.Files`, or `Files` for short.
 Unlike the methods in the `Path` and `Paths` class, most of the options within the `Files` class will throw an exception if the file to which the `Path` refers does not exist.

-The `Files` class contains numerous static methods for interacting with files, with most taking one or two `Path` objects as arguments.
+The `Files` class contains numerous `static` methods for interacting with files, with most taking one or two `Path` objects as arguments.
 Some of these methods are capable of throwing the checked `IOException` at runtime, often when the file being referenced does not exist within the file system, as you saw with the `Path` method `toRealPath()`.

+In addition to `IOException`, many specific exceptions extend `FileSystemException`.
+This class has some useful methods that return the file involved (`getFile`), the detailed message string (`getMessage`), the reason why the file system operation failed (`getReason`), and the "other" file involved, if any (`getOtherFile`).

 ### Testing a `Path` with `exists()`